aiverify-foundation/aiverify-developer-tools/docs/plugins/algorithm/file_structure.md

 A list of required Python packages required for this plugin.
 - `syntax_checker.py`<br>
 A Python script which checks for syntax errors in the main file `your_first_algorithm_plugin.py`.
-- `tests/core_modules`<br>
-A directory which contains the packages of the supported models, data types and serializers.
-- `tests/install_core_modules_requirements.sh`<br>
-A script which installs all the dependencies for the packages in `test/core_modules`.
 - `tests/plugin_test.py`<br>
 The file with all the testing logic of the algorithm plugin.
 It is called by `__main__.py`.
 - `tests/user_defined_files`<br>
 A directory for the user to place all the test files required for the algorithm.
 Test files can include sample data and model read in by the algorithm.
+- `your_first_algorithm_plugin.meta.json`<br>
+The metadata of the type of algorithm, which also serves as a configuration file to manage the files to include for deployment.
+It contains the cid, name, model type, version, description, tags, whether or not it requires ground truth and the required files for deployment.
+- `your_first_algorithm_plugin.py`<br>
+The file with all the logic of the algorithm.
+Most, if not all the codes should reside in this file.
 <br/><br/>

 ## Understanding the Files You Need To Modify